Nikki Fried: 2022 Florida gubernatorial election

 On June 1, 2021, Fried declared her candidacy for governor of Florida in the 2022 Florida gubernatorial election.
 She lost to Charlie Crist, a U.S. representative and the former governor of Florida, in the Democratic primary.

 Before her entry into the race, Fried heavily criticized DeSantis, calling him an "authoritarian dictator who is borderline fascist", and attacked him for his response to the COVID-19 pandemic, as well as his signing of an election reform bill that she called voter suppression.
 Fried also criticized the "rigged system in Florida", which she called corrupt and anti-democratic.

 Fried differentiated herself from Crist, who has been a politician since his election to the Florida Senate in 1992, by taking the campaign slogan "Something New".
 She described Crist's former affiliation with the Republican Party and criticized him for his support for tough-on-crime legislation throughout his career.
 Fried blamed Crist for creating Florida's contemporary unemployment system, which collapsed during the COVID-19 pandemic; however, the system was not created by Crist, but by his gubernatorial successor Rick Scott.

 Chair of Florida Democratic Party

+Fried was elected chair of the Florida Democratic Party in February 2023, defeating former state senator Annette Taddeo.

-On April 3, 2023, Fried, now the chair of the Florida Democratic Party, was arrested alongside Lauren Book, the minority leader of the Florida Senate, following a protest of an anti-abortion bill being considered by state lawmakers.
+On April 3, 2023, Fried was arrested alongside Lauren Book, the minority leader of the Florida Senate, following a protest of an anti-abortion bill being considered by state lawmakers.
 The bill would ban abortions after six weeks.
 Fried and ten others were arrested for trespassing after the Tallahassee Police Department instructed them to disperse by sunset, which they did not do.

 Fried was reelected as chair in January 2025.